Skip to main content

 Methodology and sources

-Margin tiers, leverage caps, and funding mechanics verified against hyperliquid.gitbook.io as of May 2026.
+Margin tiers, leverage caps, and funding mechanics verified against Margining (hyperliquid.gitbook.io) as of May 2026.
 Worked examples use round numbers for clarity; actual liquidation prices depend on fees, funding accrued, and live maintenance margin tiers.
 HYPE and HLP refer to Hyperliquid's native token and liquidity provider vault respectively.

 Did this answer your question?